KiranMantha/vanilla-rbac/README.md

 # vanilla-rbac

-A framework agnostic typescript based role based access control library.
+A framework agnostic type-safe role-base access control library.

-## Usage
+## Getting Started

 Vanilla RBAC is a < 1kb type-safe library that provides role-based access control to any frontend framework.
 It comprises of a `setupRBAC` function and a webcomponent named `rback-comp`.